taichi/modernjs/modernjs.en.md

 ### [ESlint] related modules
 Speaking of [ESLint] related modules, it's about plug-ins.

-I think there are many other things, but list those that I found particularly useful among those I found and used.
+I think there are many other things, but list those that I found especially helpful among those I found and used.

-If you are an [ESLint] mania and I know a useful plugin I do not know, please let me know.
+If you are an [ESLint] mania and I know a useful plugin I am not sure, please let me know.

 #### [eslint-plugin-ava](https://github.com/avajs/eslint-plugin-ava)
 In my project I use a testing framework called [AVA].
 [AVA] will be explained later.

-[AVA] is fairly simple and easy to use, but it is too simple to understand until you get used to how to write the test code.
+[AVA] is relatively straightforward and easy to use, but it is too simple to understand until you get used to how to write the test code.

 So, using this plugin makes it possible to warn you [AVA] obviously when using incorrect usage.

 #### [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import)
 `eslint-plugin-import` finds errors on` import` statements.

-Specifically, if you try to `import` a module that does not exist in the project you will get a warning.
-Everyone can be typoing the module name.
+Specifically, if you try to `import` a module that does not exist in the project, you will get a warning.
+Everyone can be typo the module name.

 In addition to this, if you pass a string other than literals to `require`, you get an error.